riot-ci/RIOT/staging/README.md

 ### Mark as "broken"

-Modules can be marked as broken in staging/broken.mk.
+Modules can be marked as broken in staging/staging.mk.
 Add a comment with a date and a reason, e.g.,

     BROKEN += heart   # 2018/12/24: broken through change in friend API (#12345)

 ### Advance to main tree

-If a module in staging/ has matured enough do be deemed fit for the main tree, anyone can open a PR that moves the corresponding code out of staging/.
+If a module in staging/ has matured enough to be deemed fit for the main tree, anyone can open a PR that moves the corresponding code out of staging/.
 At this point, a full review of the code has to be made.
 The PR SHOULD do the move in one commit that only contains the file moves